i-like-robots/rsvp/README.md

 ## Features

-- Guests registration with confirmation via SMS
+- Simple guest registration with confirmation via SMS
-- Guests can update their details with login codes sent via SMS
+- Guests may update their details at any time with login codes sent via SMS
 - Manage guests with the included administration dashboard
 - Send email notifications to guests